orsisam/orsisam/README.md

 - 👋 Hi, I’m @orsisam
 - 👀 I’m interested in Programming and Tech
-- 🌱 I’m currently learning PHP, Python, Laravel, Kotlin Android, and Data Scientist
+- 🌱 I’m currently learning PHP, Python, Laravel, Kotlin Android, and Data Enginering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...